 - Level 3: "Good cyber hygiene" practices that safeguard CUI, including all the NIST 800-171 r2 security requirements as well as additional standards.

-- Level 5: Implementation of more sophisticated capabilities, to detect, protect against, and respond to APTs.
+- Level 5: Implementation of more sophisticated capabilities, to detect, protect against, and respond to APTs, as selected from NIST 800-172.
 For example, IR.5.102 requires you to “Use a combination of manual and automated, real-time responses to anomalous activities that match incident patterns.”

 And, unlike some other compliance standards, the real consequences for non-compliance with CMMC aren’t in the fines that might be levied against you, but rather in the contracts you’re ineligible for if you fail to comply.
 This is especially the case with companies making up the defence industrial base (DIB)—the 300,000+ businesses, organizations, and universities that research, design, supply, and operate military systems.